NBISweden/data-submission-documentation/ENA/SOP/register_umbrella_project.md

     ```
     * Note down the received accession number from the receipt

-* **Note:** according to [ENA documentation on umbrella](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#releasing-umbrella-studies): "*Umbrella studies do not appear in the list of studies shown in your Webin account.*"
+* **Note:** according to [ENA documentation on umbrella](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#releasing-umbrella-studies): "*Umbrella studies do not appear in the list of studies shown in your Webin account.*".
+This means that the only way to check what is submitted for a private umbrella project is to query programatically.
+See how to use [Swagger-UI](#swagger-ui) further down.

 ## How to update an umbrella project